Prisma Health responds to coronavirus (COVID-19)

 - Obstetrics patients – One care partner is allowed for inpatients.

-- Pediatrics patients – One parent, guardian, or designated caregiver will be allowed to visit at a time; two may be designated.
-In ambulatory and urgent care settings, one parent, guardian or designated caregiver may accompany pediatric patients to their appointments or urgent care visits.
+- Pediatrics patients – One parent, guardian, or designated caregiver will be allowed to visit an inpatient at a time; two may be designated.
+In physician practice, outpatient and urgent care settings, one parent, guardian or designated caregiver may accompany pediatric patients to their appointments or urgent care visits.
 Infants two months and under may be accompanied by both parents.
+Siblings and other family members may not attend the appointment.
+If you do not have access to childcare, please ask your provider’s office to assist with scheduling a telephone or video visit to meet your care needs.

 - End of life events – Three care partners (including those under 18) may be allowed for inpatients and Emergency Department patients at the end of life at the discretion of the attending physician and incident command.